 In order to ensure that tap water is safe to drink, the Environmental Protection Agency (EPA) imposes regulations that limit the amount of certain contaminants in water provided by public water systems.
 Food and Drug Administration (FDA) regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
-The New Jersey Department of Environmental Protection is charged with monitoring compliance with those limits by water providers in the state.
+The NJ Department of Environmental Protection is charged with monitoring compliance with those limits by water providers in the state.

-Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
+All drinking water, including bottled water, may be reasonably expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline at 800-426-4791 or visit www.epa.gov/safewater.
+For more information about contaminants and potential health effects call the EPA's Safe Drinking Water Hotline at 800-426-4791 or visit www.epa.gov/safewater.

-The sources of drinking water, both tap and bottled, include surface sources such as rivers, streams, lakes, reservoirs, and groundwater sources (wells).
+The sources of drinking water, both tap and bottled, include surface sources such as rivers, streams, reservoirs, and groundwater sources (wells).
 As water moves through the ground or over surfaces it dissolves naturally occurring minerals and in some cases, radioactive material.
 Water can also pick up substances resulting from the presence of human or animal activity.
 Contaminants that may be present in the source water include: